ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 - Type **peer1pw** in the *Peer enroll secret* field
 - Select **Team*xx* Org1 MSP**, where *xx* is your two-digit team id, for the *Organization MSP* field

-Review the values you entered or select to ensure they match the above list, and then click the blue **Next** button:
+Review the values you entered or selected to ensure they match the above list, and then click the blue **Next** button:

 ![image](images/ibpconsole/0300_AddOrg1PeerSidebar3.png)